24amesquir/jedi/readme.md

 important varibales and stuff
  `player.currentLevelNo` --- returns the level starting at zero
  `creatingLines` --- a boolean for the red line thing
+ `CheckForLevelChange` --- function for level changes